 Where a child is at risk as a result of drug abuse by a parent or guardian the Department for Child Protection must make an application for an order requiring a drug assessment of the parent or guardian [s 20(2)].

 A variety of orders can be made under s 21, including orders for:

 - the examination and assessment of the child (without the parent or guardian's consent)

 - specified people to answer questions and/or make reports

 - custody of the child to the Minister

 - access visits – usually at the discretion of the Minister

 - the exclusion of specified people from the child’s home or from having contact with the child

-Orders only last for a maximum of six weeks but Families SA can apply for one extension of four weeks [see s 21(2)].
+Orders only last for a maximum of six weeks but the Department for Child Protection can apply for one extension of four weeks [see s 21(2)].

 No, under s 25 of the Act there is no provision to appeal against an Investigation and Assessment Order.